TerminologyHub/termhub-in-5-minutes/python-examples/README.md

 - [Find terms by search term](#find-terms)
 - [Support autocomplete/typeahead for first few characters typed](#autocomplete)

-### Login
+### Login [MUST BE RUN FIRST]

 Login and acquire an access token for a username and password.
-Replace <username> with your username and <password> with your password.
+You will need to set your environment variable for `USER_NAME` and `PASSWORD`.
 The commands below will set a `token` variable equal to the access token.
+This token is used for the remaining tests.

 ```
-python -m unittest tests/test_login.TestLogin.test_login
+pytest tests/test_login.py::TestLogin::test_login
 ```

+Copy the `TOKEN` value and set this as an environment variable to run the remaining tests

 <a name="get-terminologies"/>